Computing Voronoi Diagrams in the Polar-Coordinate Model of the Hyperbolic Plane: Preliminaries

-The hyperbolic distance between a circle $\Circle{O}$ of radius $r$ centered at the pole and a point $A$ with radius $r(A) \le r$ is given by $r - r(A)$.
-The following lemma shows that increasing (resp. decreasing) an angle in a triangle also increases (resp. decreases) the length of the opposite line segment, as illustrated in Figure~\ref{fig:model}~(right).
+The distance between a circle of radius $r$ centered at the pole and a point $A$ with radius $r(A) \le r$ is given by $r - r(A)$.
+The following lemma shows that changing an angle in a triangle also changes the length of the opposite line segment, as illustrated in Figure~\ref{fig:model}~(right).